JordanYoungCodes/ch14_bloggServices/README.md

 - Badges earned: none

 ## Features
-- the features of this application are: none
+- Unfortunately, time ran short for this assignment, the instructions want an update functionality.
+- I was unable to add the update at this point and will add it in the future.

 # Contact and Contribution Resources
 - Email: jordansyoung@gmail.com